Photo by Nancy O. Gallman

-He teaches courses in Philosophy and Humanities at Woodland Community College, a Hispanic-Serving Institution in Woodland, California.
+He teaches courses in Philosophy at Sacramento State and at Woodland Community College, a Hispanic-Serving Institution in Woodland, California.
 Previously, he taught at the University of North Carolina at Chapel Hill, the University of North Carolina, Greensboro, and the University of California, Davis.
 He worked for many years as a digital media specialist at the National Humanities Center in Research Triangle Park, North Carolina.